grosz99/AIBIA-Docker/README.md

 ## For Users

-### Getting Started
+### Getting Started - One-Click Access

-1. **Click the workspace link** provided by your administrator
+1. **Click the link** provided by your administrator
+   - No login or GitHub account required
+   - No installation needed

-2. **Wait for the environment to initialize**
+2. **Wait briefly** while your personal environment loads
-   - The Dockerfile will build automatically
+   - Everything is pre-configured for you
-   - Windsurf will start automatically
+   - Windsurf starts automatically

-3. **Access the Windsurf IDE**
+3. **Start using Windsurf immediately**
-   - The IDE will open automatically in your browser
+   - The interface opens automatically in your browser
-   - The dataset is preloaded at `/app/data/dataset.csv`
+   - Your dataset is already loaded at `/app/data/dataset.csv`

-4. **Building Dashboards**
-   - Use Streamlit, Dash, or Plotly for creating visualizations
-   - Example: `streamlit run your_dashboard.py`
+   - All tools and features are ready to use

+4. **Explore and build dashboards**
+   - Create visualizations with the pre-loaded dataset
+   - Build interactive dashboards
+   - Experiment with different chart types and filters

 ### Available Tools